What is the Fisher House?

 What is provided?
 What should I bring?

-- Identification for yourself in case you are medevaced to the U.S. and if you are bringing your child(ren), bring their passport(s) too.
+- Identification for yourself in case you are medevaced to the United States.
+If you are bringing your child(ren), bring their passport(s) too.

 - Medications ***Make sure you fill any prescriptions before you leave.
-Have a POC & number should you need to fill your prescriptions at LRMC due to a long-terms stay.
+Have a POC & number should you need to fill your prescriptions at LRMC due to a long-term stay.***

 - Durable Power of Attorney